philkrie/currency_converter/README.md

 currency_converter
 ==================

-Simple currency converter for Android
+Simple currency converter for Android.
+To be redone.